alikayaa/bug_fix_evaluator/docs/extension_installation.md

 ## Prerequisites

 - [Cursor IDE](https://cursor.sh/) installed
-- Bug Fix Evaluator Python package installed: `pip install bug-fix-evaluator`
+- Bug Fix Evaluator Python package installed (see [README.md](../README.md) for installation instructions)

 ## Installation Methods

-### Method 1: Installing from VSIX File (Recommended)
+### Method 1: Direct Installation from VSIX File (Recommended)

+1. Navigate to the `vscode-extension` folder in the bug_fix_evaluator repository

+2. Right-click on the `bug-fix-evaluator-0.1.0.vsix` file

+3. Select "Install Extension VSIX" from the context menu

+4. The extension will be installed and you'll see a notification when it's complete

+### Method 2: Installing from Command Palette

-1. Download the `bug-fix-evaluator-0.1.0.vsix` file from the `dist` directory or from the [releases page](https://github.com/alikayaa/bug_fix_evaluator/releases)
+1. Download the `bug-fix-evaluator-0.1.0.vsix` file from the `vscode-extension` directory or from the [releases page](https://github.com/alikayaa/bug_fix_evaluator/releases)

 2. Open Cursor IDE